D-5.9 Decomposing Multiplication: DecompMultRNS

 , where the RNS

-vector of and whose
+vector of has

-base moduli are .
+base moduli .
+We

-We can decompose
+can decompose

 as follows: